Are you one of the millions of people in the state of Florida who find work through a job placement agency?

 By contacting a Florida workers’ compensation attorney, you’ll come to better understand your legal rights and how the system works.

 And best yet, you can focus on your health, while your legal team focuses on helping you obtain max compensation for your work injuries and lost wages.
-Give Scott J. Sternberg & Associates, PA a call today to schedule your free consultation, or visit our offices in West Palm Beach, Boca Raton, or Orlando.
+Give Sternberg / Forsythe, PA a call today to schedule your free consultation, or visit our offices in West Palm Beach, Boca Raton, or Orlando.